0xSpaceShard/starknet-devnet/README.md

 ### Loading disclaimer

-Dumping and loading is not guaranteed to work cross-version.
+Dumping and loading are not guaranteed to work cross-version.
 I.e. if you dumped one version of Devnet, do not expect it to be loadable with a different version.

-If you dumped a Devnet utilizing one class for account predeployment (e.g. the default `--account-class cairo0`), you should use the same option when loading.
+If you dumped a Devnet utilizing one class for account predeployment (e.g. `--account-class cairo0`), you should use the same option when loading.
+The same applies for dumping a Devnet in `--blocks-on-demand` mode.

 ## Restarting